Valentin-Siebenkees/StudyNotes/README.md

 # StudyNotes
-Repository to organize my notes for different topics I want to learn or improve in
+Repository to organize my notes for different topics I want to learn or improve in including:

 * [Python](https://github.com/Valentin-Siebenkees/StudyNotes/tree/main/Python) – My go-to language for many tasks.
 I have a solid foundation but want to further improve and keep learning more advanced concepts.